Making money is hard, no question about that. And yet it is what everybody’s after, right?

 Trust is built when you perceive someone or something as reliable.
 You rely on someone or something when they express exactly what you need from them, and then act accordingly.

 Why act accordingly?
-It would have no sense at all if, for example, you see an amazing product offer that’s exactly what you were looking for only to find out that they’re going to charge some extra money they hadn’t specified earlier.
+It would make no sense at all if, for example, you see an amazing product offer that’s exactly what you were looking for only to find out that they’re going to charge some extra money they hadn’t specified earlier.

 Immediate disappointment.
 Trust is lost right then and there.